 As we continue to reforest Jakarta’s watershed, I expect that eventually the flooding in the city will lessen.
 And since climate change is predicted to increase the frequency of extreme weather events like floods, conducting projects like these will become even more critical to protect our cities across the globe.
 I hope more companies will follow in Daikin’s footsteps.

-Ketut Putra is the vice president of CI-Indonesia.
+Ketut Putra is the vice president of Conservation International-Indonesia.